View All Events

 In the early seventies there existed in Alberta a number of local weaving, spinning and dyeing guilds.
 Their members expressed an interest in forming a provincial organization.
 Representations were made to the Alberta government and the Certificate of Registration was received from the Companies Branch on November 14th, 1974.
 The first Annual General Meeting of the Hand Weavers, Spinners and Dyers of Alberta was held at Red Deer College on May 10th, 1975.

 HWSDA has grown into one of Canada’s most significant provincial fibre arts guilds.
-Members of HWSDA enjoy the following benefits: Annual Conference which includes a Juried Show, Fibre Fair, workshops, seminars and commercial marketplace: Library Loan Program, Weaving Certificate Program, Scholarships to Individuals, Financial Assistance to member groups and a quarterly newsletter, Running Threads.
+Members of HWSDA enjoy the following benefits: Annual Conference which includes a Juried Show, Fibre Fair, workshops, seminars and commercial marketplace: Library Loan Program, Master Weaver Program, Scholarships to Individuals, Financial Assistance to member groups and a quarterly newsletter, Running Threads.

 "A community that supports, promotes, educates and inspires Fibre Arts."